louisbirla/yosup/easy_cmd/help.md

 - `.add_peer:xxx` - Connects to a peer, expanding the network.
 You'll get the messages they send, but they need to add you to get your messages and share them with their peers.

-  - `xxx` - An address that you can connect to them with, usually returned from their `.listeners` command, or found when they start their session.
+  - `xxx` - An address that you can connect to them with, usually returned from their `.listening` command, or found when they start their session.

 - `get_peers` - This will list all the peers that are in your network, as well as the name you saved them as.

+- `.save_autodial:xxx` - This will add the given address to the `.yosup_autodial` file, or will create a new one if it doesn't exist.

+  - `xxx` - An address that you can connect to them with, usually returned from their `.listening` command, or found when they start their session.

 ### Your information